 Distribution of Newcastle Brown Ale throughout the Midlands and the South of England had begun by the late 1960s.
 The beer found particular favour among university and polytechnic students.

 The Tyne Brewery produced over one million barrels of beer a year by 1972, however increasing national sales of Newcastle Brown Ale saw the facility struggle to meet demand.

+Newcastle Brown Ale had earned a near legendary reputation in its local area by the mid-1970s.
 Domestic sales of Newcastle Brown Ale peaked in 1974, after which sales of bottled beers began to enter into a steady decline.
 The appeal of bottled beer had been its consistency, but with the increasing distribution of keg beer its unique selling point was lost.